emqx/emqx-docs/en_US/tutorial/benchmark.md

 We verify the use of the tool in 2 most typical scenarios:

-1. Connections: Use `emqtt_bench` to create millions of connections to EMQ X Broker.
+1. Connections: Use `emqtt_bench` to create millions of connections to EMQX Broker.
-2. Throughput: Use `emqtt_bench` to create `10W / s Qos0` message throughput in EMQ X Broker.
+2. Throughput: Use `emqtt_bench` to create `10W / s Qos0` message throughput in EMQX Broker.

 ### Device and deployment topology